ricallinson/mk3/README.md

 ### Realtime Readings

-Prints an ASCII table to the console showing CELL, VOLTS, TEMP, S/N and CELLS.
-This command loops once it reaches the last cell.
+Prints an ASCII table to the console showing CELL, VOLTS, TEMP, S/N and CARD CELL COUNT.
+This command loops once it reaches the last cell and is useful for monitoring when setting up a bus.

 	mk3 -dongle /dev/tty.usbserial-A904RBQ7 -realtime
 	mk3 -dongle /dev/tty.usbserial-A904RBQ7 -realtime -max-addr=68